 About me

 I am a researcher in Comparative Literature with a background in German and English literature.
 My research interests lie at the intersection of Literature and the History of Science, with a particular focus on ecocritical perspectives in travel writing, speculative fiction (especially early science fiction), and the imaginative aspects of scientific texts from the nineteenth century.
 My PhD dissertation explored how nineteenth-century travel writing influenced ecological thought, analysing the intertextual connections between the travelogues of Alexander von Humboldt, Charles Darwin, and Ernst Haeckel, and how these authors balanced their sensual and scientific understandings of ecological relationships within the genre of travel writing.
-My postdoctoral research here in Gießen will focus on maritime war narratives, technological developments, and cultural perceptions of the ocean from approximately 1880 to 1960.
+My postdoctoral research here in Gießen will focus on scientific creation stories in the long nineteenth century and the imagining of new modes of 'coming into being' that followed biological findings during this time.

 ORCID iD: 0000-0002-8044-5178